-Entry into the Nursing Assistant Program requires that students be at least 16 years of age, take the Morton College placement tests, and meet the minimum scores of 64 for English/Reading.
+Entry into the Nursing Assistant Program requires that students be at least 16 years of age, take the Morton College placement tests, and meet the minimum scores of 240 for the placement test.
 All students must have a valid Social Security number.
 A high school diploma or General Educational Development certificate is not required.